atsushieno/compose-audio-controls/README.md

 A value label tooltip will be shown when you drag over the knob.
 Your finger may be hiding it though; you can move the finger to left or right without changing value (to make it possible, we assign no horizontal control, at least for now).
 The tooltip is customizible - you can pass any `@Composable`.

+It should be noted that `ImageStripKnob` is NOT a Material Design based component.
+You would be able to add some animation effects by your own (we also welcome contribution if it's optional and looking generally useful).

 ### Usage example

 ```kotlin